Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 I don't agree with the speed humps that are being proposed on Dunvegan and Sandowne.
 The number of speed humps that is being proposed also seems extremely excessive.
 I have a low car and it may be damaged going over the speed humps even at a slow speed.
 This will also make it more difficult for emergency vehicles to get through the neighborhood, as well as snow ploughs.
 Other measures may be more appropriate such as: stop signs at all intersections, speed limit enforcement, narrowing sections of the roadways.
 Also, parking should not be allowed on the inside of the curve at Dunvegan Park because the parking there extremely reduces visibility.

-JessC about 3 years ago
+JessC over 3 years ago

 Does no one think 8 speed bumps are excessive on Dunvegan?!
 Combined with raise intersections also...

-KevinC about 3 years ago
+KevinC over 3 years ago

 I'm very surprised that the proposed 'traffic calming' plan along Woolwich St does not include a reduction of the speed limit from 50km/h to 40km/h.
 Not only is it the street with the highest 85th percentile speed (68 km/h), but it now has a large number of homes, sidewalks, and a multiuse trail very close the live traffic lanes.